 - Canada’s banks serve three million self-employed, small and medium-sized businesses across Canada.

-- Banks have authorized more than $254.6 billion in credit to this sector as of December 2019.
+- Banks have authorized more than $254.6 billion in credit to this sector as of December 2019, and have increased the amount of available business credit by $25 billion since March 1, 2020.

 - Banks delivered fast access to the federal government-led Canada Emergency Business Account (CEBA) program, providing small and medium-sized companies loans of up to $40,000 at 0% interest until December 31, 2022.
 If repaid by end of 2022, up to one-quarter of the loan is forgivable.

-- As of July 3, 688,000 CEBA loans have been approved by financial institutions including banks, representing roughly $27.4 billion in credit for eligible businesses.
+- As of October 22, more than 774,000 CEBA loans have been approved by financial institutions including banks, representing more than $30 billion in credit for eligible businesses.

 - Banks have introduced a range of flexible measures for existing loans, including deferrals and term extensions.
-More than 74,000 deferrals have been extended to business accounts for SME, commercial and corporate customers with a total value of $2.5 billion.
+More than 86,000 deferrals have been extended to business accounts for SME, commercial and corporate customers with a total value of more than $2.6 billion.

 - Banks have partnered with the Business Development Bank of Canada to offer a Co-Lending Program and with Export Development Canada to offer a Loan Guarantee Program for small and medium-sized enterprises through the federal government’s Business Credit Availability Program (BCAP).